Aaditya1273/NeoByte/README.md

+**🛑 This tool is only for personal use and educational purposes only.
+Do not misuse.**
+---
 # 🚀 NeoByte Downloader

 *The #1 free and open-source social media downloader with 4K support.
 A sleek, futuristic, and cross-platform tool built with Python and Flask.*